Create an app from scratchContribute

 The manifest and system listeners

-The manifest describes some static values for your app, like the root view.
+The manifest describes some static values for your app, like the routes and there corresponding views.
 The app-lib manages the manifest by importing the src/manifest.js

 file.